faranahmad/COP290/Assignment 1/Final/README.txt

 --To run 3D screen saver application type the following command in terminal
 $ make RUN3D num_thread=n
-where n is the input given by the user and the represents the total number of balls to be displayed on the screen.
+where n is the input given by the user and represents total number of balls to be displayed on the screen.
---To print the cout statements in used in the program type the following command in the terminal
+--To print the cout statements used in the program type the following command in the terminal
 $ make RUN3DPrintDebug num_thread=n
 --To use GDB debugger type
 $ make RUN3DGDBDebug num_thread=n